 Streets are graded by city engineering staff on a yearly basis.
 Street paving is completed based on the street ratings and not particular location in a Ward.
 Roads with the lowest rating are given priority over higher graded streets.
 This approach maximizes paving dollars to address the most critical streets each year.

-Note: Once construction at the schools along Arrow Drive is complete in 2020, the street will be paved.
-Construction traffic damages streets.
+Note: Once construction at the schools along Arrow Drive is complete in 2020, the street will be paved as funding is available.
+Construction traffic damages streets and subsurface stability.

 Public Works crews maintain drainage ways located within the City easements.
 This maintenance includes repairing sinkholes over drainpipes and along lined ditches, cleaning and preventative maintenance.
 A certified, bonded contractor conducts herbicide applications for certain improved ditches three (3) times per growing season.